BoshTheNonDev/hello-bloody-world/README.md

 # hello-bloody-world
-This is a time-honored tradition in computer programming and on Git hub, apparently.
-Bloody!
+This is a time-honored tradition in computer programming on Git hub.
+Streuth and bloody !

-Hello Many Things!

-BoshTheNonDev planted here.
 I much like Security, OSINT, Python, JavaScript and much other things!
-Bloody!
+Good, no !

-I've worked on muchness to nothings, in one experiment we's create 256K users to a something in 52 days !
-Nothing of this Bloody !
+I worked on muchness to nothings, in one experiment it create 256K users to a something of nothing in 52 days !
+This makes it so peoples bite at knees, one a codeman who speaks false about javascript and security.

-Dis scare peoples of things in doing same !
 SO, BoshTheNonDev say... how you say...
 "Get Stuffed To Learn Other Things Of Codeness - Okay !".

-Yes, Bloody!
-"Get Stuffed To Learn Other Things Of Codeness ! !".
 I am here now.